-Based on this ESG risk score, the aim is for the three sub-funds to have at least a good medium ESG risk profile (ESG risk score of less than 30).
+Sustainalytics aggregates the results of its analysis in an ESG risk indicator of between 0 and 100, where a score of 40 or above is deemed severe risk.
+Based on this ESG risk indicator, the aim is for the three sub-funds to have at least a good medium ESG risk profile (ESG risk indicator of less than 30).
 The improvement in the average risk score in all three portfolios in 2022 underscores the importance of this step when constructing the portfolio.